Daita Logo

 python

-from daita.plugins import sqlite, transformer
+from daita.plugins import postgresql, transformer

 tx = transformer(db=db)

-result = await tx.transform_create(
+await tx.transform_create(

 )